 Ruby.
 I got a call from a woman with no name who lived in the Bridle Trails neighborhood in Kirkland.
 She did have a name of course but I'll just call her Ruby.
 She claimed local radio personality Ruby De Luna had stolen her real name and she was without one; seemed legit.
 We hit it off, the rent was reasonable, and the house was nice in a suburbanish way.
 I moved in.

-She was a real treat.
-Parts of the house were cluttered, tables and countertops stacked with junk.
-Just assorted objects that never found a home.
-I was used to keeping everything neat and put away but what the hell; it was no big deal.
-Oh I forgot to mention: Ruby was drop-dead gorgeous.
-And sure enough, thank my lucky stars, within a few weeks we graduated from housemates to lovers.
+Clutter.
+Parts of the house were extremely cluttered, tables and countertops stacked high with junk.
+No dirty dishes or trash, just assorted objects that never found a home.
+I was used to keeping everything neat and put away but what the hell.
+It was no big deal.
+Oh I forgot to mention: Ruby was drop-dead gorgeous, and there was chemistry right off.
+Sure enough, within a week or two we graduated from housemates to lovers.
 Ruby baby!
-I never said one word about the clutter; I wasn't that stupid.
-It slowly disappeared.
-Before long all those poor lost objects had found a home somewhere.
+I never said a word about the clutter.
+But to my surprise it slowly disappeared, one little area cleaned up at a time.
+Before long all those poor lost objects had found a home.

 Rain at night.
 Ruby's house was my first home in the PNW and I loved it.
 I was enthusiastic about the climate.
-I would lie in bed at night listening to the steady trickle of rain and quietly rejoicing.
+I still am.
+I lay in bed at night listening to the steady trickle of rain and quietly rejoicing.
 I loved to hear the rain; I still do.
 I have a mild case of reverse SAD: more than three or four sunny days in a row is too many.
 I start to feel battered by the sun.
-I'm always sweetly relieved when gray skies return, my lovely gray blanket.
+I'm always glad when gray skies return, my lovely gray comforter.
 I like gray a lot, especially with a touch of violet, like #554c5c.

 Ruby and I shared neopagan leanings.
 For me this was an after effect of majoring in Comparative Mythology and some mostly benign magical thinking that engendered.
 We celebrated a few cross quarter days by having folks over for potluck dinners with silly solemn seasonal recitations.
 We even went to the Camlann ren faire joint in Carnation for a medieval feast once.
 That's as close as I ever need to get to the SCA, thank you very much.
 A subscription to Parabola was more my style.

 I needed a job.
 I got hired as a waiter at André's in Bellevue, a mildly upscale Vietnamese/French fusion restaurant in a strip mall with a mostly Vietnamese staff.
 André's wife was impressed by my credentials, a maitre d' with ten years experience.
-But André's wasn't like Mataam Fez.
-The Fez was leisurely; diners lingered for hours.
-The business was sound but there was an unspoken dedication to love in the form of gracious hospitality like you would find in a friend's home in Fez.
-The kind of thing not usually found in restaurants.
-I was valued for my creative ability to connect with people and my innovations in the bar, like my sangria and after dinner drinks.
-André's was a normal restaurant: high volume, turn those tables.
+But André's was nothing like Mataam Fez.
+Dining at the Fez was leisurely; diners sometimes lingered for hours.
+Mataam Fez was dedicated to love in the form of the gracious hospitality you might find at a friend's home in Fez.
+I was valued for my ability to connect with people and make them feel welcome and at ease, that gift for service I never knew I had before I worked at Mataam Fez.
+André's was a normal restaurant: high volume, fast turnover.
 I just couldn't adapt.
-It was the first time I'd ever been fired, a sign better days were coming.
+It was the first time I ever got fired, a sign better days were coming.
 I just needed to get fired one more time to get the message.

 Gardening.
 I put another flyer up on the Kirkland PCC bulletin board, this one advertising my services as a gardener.
 My dad got me started vegetable gardening in the 1960s.
 He gave me my own little plot at one end of our huge vegetable garden in Asheville.
 There I tried, with mixed failure, to grow things he didn't, like carrots and pumpkins.
-In the real garden he grew corn, tomatoes, green beans and summer squash.
-By the end of the summer our two basement freezers were chock full of those plus South Carolina peaches we bought from a man in a truck.
+In the real garden he grew corn, tomatoes, snap beans and summer squash.
+By the end of the summer our basement freezers were chock full of those plus South Carolina peaches we bought from a man in a truck.
 I used to keep a spoon in my bedroom downstairs.
 I'd pull out a tub of frozen peaches in syrup and scrape bites of frozen peach syrup off the top as a secret treat.
 This in addition to my massive candy habit.
 I did some vegetable gardening in Tallahassee, most notably my failure with watermelons, and in Boulder I became a Master Gardener.
-I went to classes for a few months then volunteered to sit behind a table in a Boulder mall with flyers and an enormous ring binder of gardening information sheets.
-I had the world of Colorado gardening at my fingertips and mostly just told people what was wrong with their lawn.
-Colorado doesn't like lawns.
-Kentucky blue grass curls up and dies there.
-The grasses that will grow there are not what most people think of as lawn.
-I told them living in Colorado was the problem with their lawns.
-But very politely.
+I went to classes for a few months then volunteered to sit behind a table in a Boulder mall with flyers and an enormous ring binder of gardening information sheets, dispensing garden wisdom.
+In Seattle I finally had a yard of my own, or so I thought.
+I learned about community property only after I decided to get divorced.
+I went nuts, transforming my quarter acre of lawn ringed by rhodies into a severely overplanted bamboo jungle.
+Working in the yard was an integral part of my journey down into a miserable ease.

-I loved those horses, and they responded.
-I got a response to my gardening flyer from a woman who lived in Woodinville; she wanted help with her yard and her horses.
-There was a picture of me on the back of Blue, the gentler of the two horses we had in Pineville.
-I was being led around the enclosure on Blue; that was the extent of my equine experience.
-But hey, she wasn't asking me to ride 'em.
-I fell in love with her horses.
-She explained horses to me.
-Cats & dogs are predators; they have hunter instincts.
+Mucking stalls.
+I got a response to my gardening flyer from a woman who had a hobby farm in Woodinville.
+She needed help with her yard and her horses.
+There was a picture of me being led around the enclosure on Blue, the gentler of the two horses we had in Pineville.
+That was the extent of my equine experience.
+But hey, she wasn't asking me to ride them.
+I didn't ride them but I did fall in love with them during the short time I got to pick their turds out of the straw.
+I felt something about those horses I'd never felt about an animal before.
+She saw what was going on and took the time to explain just a little.
+Cats and dogs are predators; they have hunter instincts.
 Horses are ancestrally prey animals, with a keen eye out for predators.
 They're quick to shy, but exquisitely sensitive in a way predators aren't.

 Coda.
 The Bridle Trails tale has an odd little coda.
 Ruby and I had made a plan to start taking partner dance lessons shortly before our breakup.
 Ruby was not one to back out of anything, so despite being broken up we took Swing 1 with Walter and Nancyanna Dill in June 1992.
 It was awkward being together, but we toughed it out through the full six weeks of class.
 Ruby disappeared from dance after that, but I was well and truly launched.